machineagency/p5.fab/examples/reference.md

 ### dicer.presentPart()

-(I think this is the final presentation of the print) Moves the nozzle to the side and extends the bed out so that a user may take the print.
+Moves the nozzle to the side and extends the bed out so that a user may retrieve the print.

 ### dicer.setAbsolutePosition()